hamza-haleem/SQL-Data-Jobs-Market-Insights/README.md

 By analyzing this data, we can identify high-paying roles, in-demand skills, and hiring patterns across different companies and job titles.
 ## Tools I Used
 - PostgreSQL → to query and analyze the dataset
-- DBMS ERD → to understand table relationships
-- SQL Window Functions → for ranking and advanced calculations
+- ChatGPT → Quick insights generation and result interpretation
 - GitHub → to document and share the project
 ## Entity Relationship Diagram (ERD)
 The project database consists of four main tables connected through keys: